EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 $ git clone https://github.com/EUDAT-B2SHARE/b2share.git -b v2.0.1
 ```

+Please make sure to add the specific release branch (e.g. `v2.0.1`) as an argument to the command, in order to not install the master branch which is used for development purposes.

 ### Set environment variables
 B2SHARE requires several environment variables that are used by the Docker containers to run.
 These need to be known before the containers are started.